Narngisa/Narngisa/README.md

 Student and Web Developer
 -------------------------

-I learned code more than 2 years after I made the website project, making me passionate about coding.
+I learned code more than 2 years after I made the project website, making me passionate about coding.

 * 🌍  I'm based in Thailand
 * 🧠  I'm learning ReactJS and NextJS